LinkedIn 'One Time Login' Feature

 Opening it in another (Chromium): it works

-Since this test worked, it means the link can be opened in any browser, which is quiet risky because it means anyone finding the one time access link can log into your LinkedIn account.
+Since this test worked, it means the link can be opened in any browser, which is quite risky because it means anyone finding the one time access link can log into your LinkedIn account.

 If you're a product manager and plan on implementing a similar feature for your product, then please restrict the link usage to the browser that requested it.